 Sustained is the second book in The Legal Briefs series, and it’s a contemporary romance written from a male point of view.
 You can read it as a standalone.
 The story is about Jake, who was a successful lawyer, and he does have a little bit of a dark past that you find out more about in the book.
 He catches a boy stealing, and he wants to bring that boy home to his parents, let them know what he is doing, and rectify the situation.
 When Jake gets to the boy’s house, he finds out he is one of six siblings.
 They recently lost their parents, both their parents, in an accident.

 Jake immediately has a connection with Chelsea, and I adored both characters as much as I love Jake.
-Chelsea is a very strong heroine.
+Chelsea is a powerful heroine.
 While she’s also fun, I admire her determination to overcome all the obstacles she had to raise her nieces and nephews.
 It was also fun to see Jake interacting with them and all the different things thrown his way, dealing with six kids.
 I recommend this book if you want something funny, sexy, and sweet.

 Author: Emma Chase